ml-archive/readme/Documentation/how-to-create-postman-tests.md

 ## Creating a test collection

-To keep things separate, then the tests for your API collection should be created in a different collection.
+To keep things separate, the tests for your API collection should be created in a different collection.
 If your API collection is named `my-project` then the corresponding test collection should be named `my-project-tests`.
 Remember to share this collection the same way you would share a normal API collection.

 Inside your test collection you will have endpoints for the endpoints you want to test.
 The order in which you arrange your folders and endpoints (from top to bottom) is **important** since this will be the order in which the Postman Runner will run your tests.
 Postman Runner is a tool for running all of your tests in a collection.